abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 | **SSL VPNs** |  SSL Client VPN on edge Big-IPs using APM module |Yes|N/A|No|No|
 | **SNI** | Server Name Indication  |Yes|Yes|Yes|Yes|

 ^ VPX - Product in EA soon to be LA

 ^^ MPX - Product not launched, supportability is only planned at this stage.

-**Note**: Not all add-on modules are supported.
-Contact Rackspace Support for more information.

 ### Database servers